Customer Service Training in Advanced Phone Skills.

 Your reps will reinforce their skills and hone new ones with information on:

-- Building rapport, mutual understanding, and trust with customers
+- Building rapport, mutual understanding, and trust

 - Taking ownership of every call and reassuring callers that their issues will be resolved

 - Anticipating the caller’s needs to solve tomorrow’s concerns as well as today’s

 Your package includes 10 copies of the Training Booklet plus downloadable Leader’s Guide, Quizzes, and Certificates.

 The Training Booklets may be used on their own for self-study or you may conduct more formal training sessions with the Leader’s Guide, Quizzes, and Certificates.

 If your reps are ready to move beyond the basics to advanced phone skills, this information packed training guide is for them.

 The guide focuses on all aspects of maintaining control of the call and ensures that reps are guiding the conversation, directing the outcome, and building a positive relationship with the customer.

 Read the table of contents and sample below to see how much useful information is packed into this brief booklet.